The Effect of Scientific Misconduct on a Researcher’s Career

 Scientific misconduct is not only deplorable from a moral standpoint; it can have serious consequences on a researcher’s future.
 At the least a record of misconduct will hang over a researcher like a dark cloud, hampering efforts to fund future work.
-But serious misconduct can result in dismissal, jail time, or worse.
-Consider the following examples:

 British physician Andrew Wakefield made a name for himself with a sensational 1998 paper claiming a link between vaccination and autism.
 As a result of his paper, vaccination rates dropped throughout Great Britain.
 But Wakefield made even bigger headlines when his paper was found to be largely composed of fabricated data.
 He was struck of the Medical Register in 2010 and can no longer practice medicine in the United Kingdom.